-There are five pillars to CWB, including developing the loc al supply chains of businesses likely to support local employment, keeping wealth within communities, promoting fairer employment practices, and reducing carbon emissions because of shorter supply chains.
+These include developing the local supply chains of businesses likely to support local employment, keeping wealth within communities, promoting fairer employment practices, and reducing carbon emissions because of shorter supply chains.
 CWB is not delivered by public authorities in silo.
 The Council will work with its community planning partners to develop a common plan to deliver CWB.